MiradoConsulting/iot-workshop/doc/impl-guide.md

   - Copy `RFID.cpp` and `RFID.h` directly.
   - Adapt the code from `mfrc522.ino` to fit into your mqtt program.
   - Can you publish an mqtt message with the RFID serial number as a kind of auth request?
-  - Can you subscribe to an auth response topic, and trigger the "unlock" behaviour in response to that message?
+  - Can you subscribe to an auth response topic, and trigger some "unlock" behaviour in response to that message?

 ### 4. Charge Point Implementation ###